louisbarclay/nudge/README.md

 3. Set Chrome to Developer Mode
 4. Hit load unpacked extension and add '/extension'
 5. CSS and HTML files compile from .sass and .pug files - run 'yarn dev' to compile after making changes

+Would like to hide:

+- role
+- lots of classes